saxenam06/semantica/SemantiCore_Development_Roadmap.md

 4. Implement `split` with structural and sliding-window modes.
 5. Implement `SemanticEmbedder` with local huggingface mini-embedding and persist to FAISS.
 6. Add basic unit tests and a demo notebook that shows E2E from PDF -> embeddings -> search.

+### 🆕 **NEW STARTER TASKS FOR KNOWLEDGE GRAPH QUALITY**

+7. Implement `template_manager` with basic JSON schema validation.
+8. Create `seed_manager` for importing known entities from CSV/JSON.
+9. Build `semantic_deduplicator` using sentence transformers for similarity detection.
+10. Develop `conflict_detector` to identify source disagreements.
+11. Add `provenance_tracker` to link all information to source documents.

 ---